danmofo/base-project/README.md

 - **(Optional)** `npm install -g http-server` to serve files if you aren't running Apache or Tomcat.
 - `grunt <command> --<flag>=<flag-value>`, where you can specify the following tasks:
 	- `dev` used when developing a project, watches less / js files for changes in the working directory
-	- `prod` produce a fully-optimized project build
+	- `build` produce a fully-optimized project build
 	- `optimise-images` optimises images in the source directory
 	- `test` runs project tests on their own
 	- `screenshots` takes screenshots of the specified URIs and stores them in `./grunt-temp/screenshots`.